A Blooming Felt Branch with a Sweet Touch

 Full tutorial available for members.
 Join here!

-You can find wool felt at your local craft stores, but our go-to felt sources are Benzie Design, Felt on the Fly and A Child’s Dream Come True.
 We used various shades of green for visual interest and depth.
 With this plant you can create as many branches as want – ours includes 10 branches in total, but you can easily make the plant fuller or more minimal depending on your preference.
 To make the branches a bit tighter, we created smaller bunches by wrapping 2-3 wires together, then combined the smaller bunches into one large arrangement.

 We added a red heart at the top of our branch, but of course this is optional!
 Arrange the leaves to fill out your branches.
 If you want to dress the branch up a bit, you can paint your terra cotta pot with some acrylic craft paint and add a matching ribbon.
 We found that this really completed the look, especially if you are giving it as a gift.